Shynixn/PetBlocks/docs/source/customizing/buffeffect.rst

 * Sound: Sound effect

 .. note::
-    You can find all available potion effect types on `this page <https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html>`_.
+    You can find all available potion effect types for spigot on `this page <https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html>`_.
 Use the field value for example "ABSORPTION".
+    The potion effect types for sponge can be found on `this page <https://jd.spongepowered.org/7.1.0/org/spongepowered/api/effect/potion/PotionEffectTypes.html>`_.